- Insurance companies cannot use minor at-fault accidents that meet certain criteria to increase your auto insurance premium.

-The insurance company will deal directly with the preferred shop on your behalf and guarantee the work is done properly.
+The insurance company will deal directly with its preferred shop on your behalf and guarantee the work is done properly.

 The IBC notes, “If you choose a shop that’s not in your insurance company’s preferred shop program, you will be responsible for managing the repair.
-Be aware that the insurer will not pay more than the price that its repairer quoted.”
+Be aware that the insurance provider will not pay more than the price that its repairer quoted.”

-An auto history report (Autoplus) is free from CGI and will list all prior claims history since you received your driver’s licence.
+An auto history report (Autoplus) is free from Conseillers en Gestion et Informatique (CGI) and will list all prior claims history since you received your driver’s licence.
 It is important to see what claims you may have already submitted through any insurance company.

 If you have a good driving record you may qualify for accident forgiveness coverage.
-For an additional cost, the coverage can wipe away the effects of an at-fault accident on a driver’s first offence.
-Typically, the “claims free” time won’t transfer to a new company if you switch insurance providers though and the accident will still appear on your driving record.
+For an additional cost, the coverage can wipe away the effects of an at-fault collision after a driver’s first offence.
+But this coverage won’t transfer to a new company if you switch insurance providers.
+The accident will still appear on your driving record.